 Huntington disease (HD), also known as Huntington chorea, is an autosomal dominant trinucleotide repeat neurodegenerative disease characterized by a loss of GABAergic neurons of the basal ganglia, especially atrophy of the caudate nucleus and putamen (dorsal striatum).
 Huntington disease is clinically characterized by progressive unintentional choreoathetoid movements, subcortical type dementia, behavioral changes, and psychosis which starts in midlife.

 On imaging, it is classically characterized by atrophy of the caudate nucleus with concomitant enlargement of the frontal horns of the lateral ventricles.

 Huntington disease has a prevalence of 5-10 per 100,000 and is typically diagnosed between 30 and 50 years of age 3.
 Incidence is equal in both genders, although there appears to be an effect depending on the gender of the parent from whom the defect was inherited: if inherited from the father, presentation is earlier.
 The cause for this effect is as yet uncertain 3.

-In approximately 1-6% symptoms occur before the age of 20 years, so-called 'juvenile' form, which appears to be a variant of the usual adult form, with a different pattern of symptoms.
+In approximately 1-6% of patients, symptoms occur before the age of 20 years, so-called 'juvenile' form, which appears to be a variant of the usual adult form, with a different pattern of symptoms.
 In juvenile cases having inherited the disease from the father is far more common 3.

 Presentation is typically with progressive rigidity, choreoathetosis, dementia, psychosis, and emotional lability 2.